a cautionary tale

 I look back on photos of myself last year prior to this lifestyle change and I remember feeling very discontent.
 It was a vague feeling, so I floundered about for many months until I hurt my back.
 In those moments of severe pain; stuck on the couch I wanted to feel like my body had let me down.
 But then came a quiet voice that called me out on my own bullshit.
-I call it the big girl voice; and it pointed out that I had allowed my body to decay, atrophy, and prematurely age.
+I had allowed my body to decay, atrophy, and prematurely age.
 I was overeating and drinking too much wine.
 I had a choice to accept that consequence of a sedentary lifestyle (still walking 10,000 steps a day, mind you) or try something different.
 That was back in August of 2013.
 I began to work out on September 5, and haven’t stopped since.
 I began the Younger Next Year prescription of one hour of cardio a day with two days of strength training in January.
 Ten months later the difference really shows in my face.

 resources & tips